Being Nostalgic About the Good Old Days Brings Many Rewards

 Sedikides and Wildschut (2017) divided the memories of our past into three categories: rumination, counterfactual thinking and nostalgia.
 The first two tend towards the negative and often involve bitterness or regret about something that happened or didn’t happen in the past.

 Nostalgia can get a bad rap and be easily lumped in with its pessimistic brothers.
 With societal obsession with new, young, shiny and advanced can make the past seem obsolete to many.
-With it, comes the false idea that being nostalgic means living in the past in order to avoid one’s present and future - despite how inviting that might seem at times.
+With it, comes the untruth that being nostalgic means living in the past in order to avoid one’s present and future - despite how inviting that might seem at times.

 The researchers found that nostalgia was distinct, however.